Skip to main content

 • Imuran (azathioprine)

-• Chemotherapy medications such as paclitaxel
+• Some chemotherapy medications, such as paclitaxel

 It’s best to avoid taking multiple medications that weaken your immune system at the same time.
-But if Stelara isn’t effective on its own, your provider may add another immunosuppressant medication to manage your symptoms.
+But if Stelara isn’t effective on its own, your prescriber may add another immunosuppressant medication to manage your symptoms.

-5. Allergy shots
+3. Allergy shots

 Allergy shots or immunotherapy tablets help you build up a tolerance to a substance you’re allergic to (an allergen).
 They start with a tiny bit of the allergen and gradually increase it to help your body get used to it.